Conda package manager#

 $ conda search python

 This command searches for packages based on the argument provided.
 It searches in package repositories called Conda Channels which are remote websites where built Conda packages have been uploaded to.
-By default Conda uses the defaults channel which points to the Anaconda maintained package repository https://repo.anaconda.com/pkgs/main and https://repo.anaconda.com/pkgs/r.
-Other channels are also available such as conda-forge and we can specify when installing packages or when searching which channels we wish to search.
+By default Conda installed with Miniforge uses the conda-forge channel.
+If you are using a different install of Conda, you may need to specify this channel.
+Alternatively, you may need to point to the Bioconda channel.

 $ conda search 'python[channel=conda-forge]'